Hawaiian Pulled Pork

 Place the pork in the liner of your pressure cooker or slow cooker and pour the cooking liquid over the top.

-Secure the lid and use the + and – buttons to set the timer for 90 minutes on Manual/High Pressure for pressure cooker.
+Secure the lid and use the + and – buttons to set the timer for 90 minutes on Manual/Pressure Cook on high pressure.

-If using a slow cooker, set the time for 7 to 8 hours on LOW.
+For slow cooker Hawaiian pulled pork, set the time for 7 to 8 hours on LOW.

 When the pot beeps, allow pressure to release naturally.

-Move pork to a large bowl and pull apart with two forks.
+Move pork to a large bowl or on a cutting board and pull apart with two forks.

 Add some of the cooking liquid to the pork to keep it moist.
 Set aside.